-As a group, the REIT's Trustees and executive officers beneficially own, or control or direct, directly or indirectly, 1,524,856 Units, representing approximately 5.3% of the issued and outstanding Units (on a fully-exchanged basis) as at April 9, 2020.
-In addition, through his controlling equity interest in Inovalis SA, Mr. Stephane Amine, Trustee and Chairman of the REIT, indirectly exercises control or direction over the Units and Special Voting Units held by Inovalis SA.
-Inovalis SA beneficially owns 1,138,947 Units and 965,911 Special Voting Units, representing an 7.3% effective interest in the REIT as at April 9, 2020.
+As a group, the REIT's Trustees and executive officers beneficially own, or control or direct, directly or indirectly, 1,524,766 Units, representing approximately 4.7% of the issued and outstanding Units as at March 24, 2021.
+This in addition, through his controlling equity interest in Inovalis SA, Mr. Stephane Amine, Trustee and Chairman of the REIT, indirectly exercises control or direction over the Units and Special Voting Units held by Inovalis SA.
+Inovalis SA beneficially owns 1,138,947 Units and 1,113,663 Special Voting Units, representing an 6.3% effective interest in the REIT as at March 24, 2021 (on a fully exchanged basis).